Wells Fargo's 'Jump into January' was grim start to the year

 The campaign was highlighted in an internal Wells Fargo report released on Monday that blamed the bank's sales culture and the management of its retail division for years of sales practice abuses.

-The campaign "became a breeding ground for bad behaviour that helped cement the sales culture's negative characteristics," witnesses told the report's authors.
+The campaign "became a breeding ground for bad behavior that helped cement the sales culture's negative characteristics," witnesses told the report's authors.

 "The January campaign also resulted in increased employee turnover and, in some areas, no paid-time-off or training during the month."